Webonaute/WebonauteTwilioBundle/README.md

 A quick and easy way to use the Twilio SDK (version 5) in a Symfony based application.

-Support for PHP 5.6+, including PHP 7 and Symfony 2.8+, including Symfony 3.
+Support for PHP 7.4+ and Symfony 5.x

 For full documentation about how to use the Twilio Client, see the [official SDK](https://github.com/twilio/twilio-php) provided by [Twilio](http://www.twilio.com/).

+Thank you for the awesome work of [mblackford](https://github.com/mblackford/BlackfordTwilioBundle) who created the version of this bundle, with support for version 5 of the SDK.
 Thank you for the awesome work of [Fridolin Koch](http://fkse.io) who created the first version of this bundle, with support for version 4 of the SDK.

 Installation